wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 * Configuration: establishing the baseline

 This is a pretty neat feature of PHPStan.
-Your baseline establishes your "ground zero" of your app, so that any current errors that exist within the Rule Level of your choosing are ignored *until you decide to deal with them*, but at the same time *can enforce a rule level for any new changes committed*.
+Your baseline establishes your "ground zero" of your app so that any current errors that exist within the Rule Level of your choosing are ignored *until you decide to deal with them*, but at the same time *can enforce a rule level for any new changes committed*.
 A sensible approach as outlined in the strategy would be to set a baseline at Rule Level 6:

 * All new code committed to the project would need to be at Rule Level 6
-* You can then set out the tech-debt targets for the lower levels, as identified in your strategy goals.
+* You can then set out the tech-debt targets for the lower levels, as identified in your strategic goals.

 To create your baseline, run the following: